 English - Literary Studies highlights

 - The MA in English Literary Studies offers a number of special features.
 Some of the American Literature and Culture topics will engage with contemporary examples of American art and culture through field work.
-The topics relating to medieval literature and culture use connections to the School of History and to the archives in Armagh, Belfast and Trinity College Dublin.
+The topics relating to medieval literature and culture use connections to the History subject area and to the archives in Armagh, Belfast and Trinity College Dublin.

 - Students and staff across the degree also take part in a number of discussion groups, workshops and conferences both within and outside the University.
 There is the opportunity to organise and/or participate in the School's annual PG conference ('Common Ground') and weekly research seminars.